Lifeng-Liang/DbEntry/doc/en/DataAccess/NameMapper.md

 And there is a prefix for many-to-many cross table name is ``"R_"``.
 So the cross table of ``Article`` and ``User`` will be ``R_ARTICLE_USER``.

 This is the default configure by now.
-But if we have some old code and don¡¯t want to change the database table name, we can define it in App/Web.config:
+But if we have some old code and don't want to change the database table name, we can define it in App/Web.config:

 ````xml
 <add key="NameMapper" value="Leafing.Core.Text.NameMapper, Leafing.Core" />